-Attributes Beginning Developing Proficient Mastered Evidence Problem is Key Identifies only a few of Identifies a sufficient dentifies a sufficient number of Identifies a thorough number of understood Characteristics he key characteristics in number of the key he key characteristics in defining the key characteristics in defining defining the job. characteristics in defining the job, provides some sources. the job, provides a thorough the job, does not provide documentation on sources. sources.
-Developing an Prioritizing A coherent plan on A coherent plan on coherent plan on prioritizing A coherent plan on prioritizing pproach to solve the & Weighing factor prioritizing and prioritizing and weighing and weighing the and weighing the problem weighing the he characteristics meets characteristics meets characteristics is thorough and characteristics is not minimum expectations, xpectations but the rationale the rationale is well apparent. no real rationale as to needs work. documented. why. • dentifying, collecting Interview sheet The interview sheet The interview sheet covers The interview sheet covers most The interview sheet covers all the and analyzing oes leaves out many of most of the major of the major requirements; major requirements; method of information he major requirements; requirements; method of method of evaluating is clear. evaluating is thorough and clear. no clear method of evaluating needs some evaluating work.
-Communicate Th NA/oithean de come ant in \\\ NA/o'Akana da ayyaranka ayyarakla Moither decourses to account the falls Communicate Thoroughness of Written document is Written document covers Written documents cover all of the analysis written document incomplete the main points. a clear manner elevant points in a well-organized and clear manner Analysis of Client Interview Does not show a clear Demonstrates an Demonstrates an understanding Demonstrates an understanding of response valuation response understanding of understanding of how the of how the interviewer meets ow the interviewer meets the job providing feedback. interviewer meet the job; the job requirements and cites requirements and provides a no comments on how the some comments on how the norough set of comments on how nterviewee could improve. interviewee could improve. the interviewee could improve.
+Attributes Beginning Developing Proficient Mastered Evidence Problem is Кеу Identifies only a few of Identifies a sufficient Identifies a sufficient number of Identifies a thorough number of understood Characteristics he key characteristics in number of the key he key characteristics in defining the key characteristics in defining defining the job. characteristics in defining the job, provides some sources. the job, provides a thorough the job, does not provide documentation on sources. sources.
+Developing an Prioritizing A coherent plan on A coherent plan on coherent plan on prioritizing A coherent plan on prioritizing pproach to solve the & Weighing factor prioritizing and prioritizing and weighing and weighing the and weighing the problem weighing the he characteristics meets characteristics meets characteristics is thorough and characteristics is not minimum expectations, xpectations but the rationale the rationale is well apparent. no real rationale as to needs work. documented. why. dentifying, collecting Interview sheet The interview sheet The interview sheet covers The interview sheet covers most The interview sheet covers all the and analyzing loes leaves out many of most of the major of the major requirements; major requirements; method of information he major requirements; requirements; method of method of evaluating is clear. evaluating is thorough and clear. no clear method of evaluating needs some evaluating work.
+6 The new shares of 14 (-:++ N / Communicate Thoroughness of Written document is Written document covers Written documents cover all of the analysis written document incomplete the main points. a clear manner elevant points in a well-organized and clear manner Analysis of Client Interview Does not show a clear - Demonstrates an understanding of response valuation response - understanding of how the of how the interviewer meets now the interviewer meets the job providing feedback. interviewer meet the job; no comments on how the the job requirements and cites some comments on how the requirements and provides a horough set of comments on how nterviewee could improve. interviewee could improve. the interviewee could improve. interviewee could improve. interviewee could improve. the interviewee could improve.